 Why Choose Rosewood Essential Oil?

 Aromatherapists use Rosewood Essential Oil to help treat depression.
 It is said to impart feelings of happiness and strength.
-Rosewood oil is purported to helps calm the mind and prompt hormone secretion.
+Rosewood oil is purported to help calm the mind and prompt hormone secretion.
 It also works as an aphrodisiac as it stimulates your body and libido, allowing you to relax and let go of stress and mental clutter.

 - Rosewood: Aniba rosaeodora, (Family: Lauraceae)